 Submitting Permission Letters to the IRB

 Once received, permission letters will need to be submitted to the IRB.
-We will not be able to issue a complete approval prior to receiving all necessary permission letters.
+We will not be able to issue a complete approval until we receive all necessary permission letters.